DynamicDevices/female-stem-pioneers/PROJECT-REFERENCE.md

 - Use `.jpg` or `.png` format for photos, `.svg` for icons/symbols
 - Image filenames should match the pioneer's name (e.g., `ada-lovelace.jpg`)
 - For pioneers without available photos, use field-specific SVG icons (e.g., chemistry flask for chemists, π symbol for mathematicians)
+- If neither a photo nor a field icon is available, a default SVG placeholder is shown

 ### Commit Requirements
 - **ALWAYS commit new images to git** when adding them to the project